JonathanPhillips/GoogleDataAnalytics-CaseStudy/README.md

 - The most sedentary minutes were recorded between Tuesday and Thursday.
 - Not enough data exist for the weight log.
 Only 8 respondents.
 - The respondents were most active between 5-7pm each day.
-- There does not appear to be a correlation b

 ## Visuals
 #### Activity per days of the week